rfl103/nyc_restaurant_inspect/README.md

 and finally, build a dashboard to visualize the data.

 Some questions that I would like to answer include:
+*How many inspections and violations have been recorded?
 *What are the most common violations?
-*Do certain boros have more violations than one would expect based on population?
+*Do certain boros have more violations than one would expect based on population (violations per capita?
+*What percentage of inspections result in a violation?
+*What is the average inspection score by borough?

 ##Infrastructure
 Technologies used to create this project include: